INFORMSJoC/2023.0021/README.md

 ```
 This script reads the results and produces the tables and the figures.

-To run the algorithms from scratch checkout the corresponding folders inside the codes folder.
+To run the algorithms from scratch check the corresponding folders inside the codes folder.
 After re-running the algorithms, you can use the command above to replicate the tables and the figure using the results of these new runs.